syumai/yabass/README.md

 ### Basic

-* Site's routing is based on data YAML file.
+* Generated html's routing is based on data YAML file.
 * `id` attribute is required for each records.
 * If you set `key` attribute on your record, it will be used as url.